Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Broadview's population of 4,450 sits 20% above the South Australia suburb median of 3,699, giving it a wider tenant and buyer catchment than the average SA locality.
 Households here earn $88,556/year on average — 9% above the SA suburb median of $80,964 — a modest premium that supports resilient owner-occupier demand.
-Rent of $320/week (80% coverage of the $1,733/month median mortgage) leaves a gap of roughly $346/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $520/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $2,253/month — about 130% of the $1,733/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 6 km from the Adelaide CBD, Broadview sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.

 This suburb suits long-term investors looking for a balance of rental yield and capital growth.
 Schools and transport underpin family demand.
-Local rents consume roughly 19% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 19% of household income — a dated but useful sanity check on tenant affordability.

 How Broadview stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Broadview sits above the state median; negative means below.